 A servant's life at Ickworth

 Life as a servant was subject to the whims of the resident family and their guests; it was hard graft with incredibly long hours.
 There was a strict hierarchy amongst the servants and life could be incredibly tough.
 'Ickworth Lives' tells the stories of the servants who lived and worked here in the 1930s.
-Make sure to come and visit the basement on a 'Living History' day.

 The corridors at Ickworth hold the secrets of servants who have looked after the resident Hervey family since 1829.
-Based on oral archives gathered by our researchers since the 1980's, today the basement tells the stories of those who lived and worked here in the 1930s, looking after the 4th Marquess and Marchioness of Bristol.
+Based on oral archives gathered by our researchers since the 1980's, today the Servants' Quarters tells the stories of those who lived and worked here in the 1930s, looking after the 4th Marquess and Marchioness of Bristol.

 Hands on exploration